rohitdha/Uninformed-Search/README.md

 This number represents the number of pipes in the system.
 Graph:
-This section contains #pipes number of lines.
+This section contains <b>#pipes</b> number of lines.
 Each line in this section represents one pipe of the system.
 Format of each line is as following: (There is one space between each field)
 \<start\> \<end\> \<length\> \<#off-periods\> \< period1 \> …. \<periodn\>

 <b>Example: S E 10 3 10-12 15-16 25-29</b>

+It means that this pipe starts from point S , ends in point E , has the length 10, and it has 3 off-periods.
+It is not working from time 10 to 12, 15 to 16 and 25 to 29.
+Period 10-12 means that if we are at time 10, 11 or 12 we cannot use this pipe as the next pipe.
+Some pipes may always work.
+In that case, the 4th field for these pipes will be 0.
+Please note that the pipes are unidirectional, i.e. for a pipe that has starting point A and ending point B, the water can flow from A to B only and not in the reverse direction.
+The pipe length will be 1 for both BFS and DFS (i.e. pipe length is ignored by these algorithms and is always assumed to be 1).
+Also, ignore the off-periods for these algorithms, i.e. when using BFS-DFS; assume that all pipes work all the time.